pragya2002/TravelMate/README.md

 - Navigate to the Map view to see the locations visually.
 - Click on the markers for a quick overview.
+- Integrated Autocomplete searchbar that lets you jump to anywhere in the world.

 ## Detailed Information:

 - Click on a location to view detailed information.
-- Find important details like star ratings, address, Trip Advisor link, official website, phone number, and price range.
+- Find important details like star ratings, address, Trip Advisor link, official website, phone number, popular cuisines and price range.

 ## Technologies Used